 - PEER is approved for AMA PRA Category 1 Credits™ and ACEP Category I credits.

-If you're taking the new MyEMCert™ Examination, check out PEERcert+ for MyEMCert.
-If you're taking the ConCert™ Examination, check out PEERprep for Physicians.
+To prepare for the new MyEMCert™ Examination, check out PEERcert+ for MyEMCert.